pedrottimark/learning-react-native/Zebreto/README.md

 ### Reducers

-Now you will see why the data modules export pure functions.
+Now you will see why the `cards` and `decks` modules export pure functions.

 > The reducer is a pure function that takes the previous state and an action, and returns the next state.